anvilistas/anvil-extras/docs/guides/modules/utils.rst

 It supports an extra format argument ``elapsed`` with a default format of:
 ``"{time:%H:%M:%S} | {name}: ({elapsed:6.3f} secs) | {msg}"``

-It adds 3 methods which can be used as follows.
+It adds 3 methods, which can be used as follows.

 .. code-block:: python